 EMF-Risks may collect a share of sales or other compensation from the links on this page.

-A Deep Dive into The Lamb’s EMF-Proof Beanie
+Lamb’s EMF-Proof Beanie

 The Lamb’s EMF-Proof Beanie is intended to shield wearers from certain bandwidths of electromagnetic radiation (EMF) associated with cellular devices.
 It was first unveiled in 2019.